Chvxt3r/Certification_Notes/pnpt/linux_PrivEsc.md

 # Look for `No such file or directory`
 strace [path to so] 2>&1 | grep -i -E "open|access|no such file"
 ```
-Using the results above, find a missing file that in a folder that you have write access to, so you can upload a malicious file that the `so` can load.
+Using the results above, find a missing file in a folder that you have write access to, so you can upload a malicious file that the `so` can load.
 Usually a revshell or /bin/bash

 ### Exploitation
 - Example of malicious file in c